etoobian/STAT531_Project/README.md

 Open:

 ```
-EnP_2025Labs.Rproj
+STAT531_Project.Rproj
 ```

 This ensures correct working directory and project settings.

 ## Install Required Packages

-Packages will normally auto-install when sourcing the script, but can also be installed manually:
+Packages will normally auto-install when sourcing the scripts, but can also be installed manually:

 ```
-install.packages(c("arrow", "tibble", "dplyr"))
+required_packages <- c("arrow", "tibble",
+                       "dplyr", "stringr",
+                       jsonlite", tidyverse")
+install.packages(required_packages)
 ```
 **TEAM TO-DO:** Add required packages for this script to this list.